moonslide-app/moonslide/README.md

 ```

 #### Custom Classes
 Custom classes can be added to every slide.
 These classes are usually defined inside the template.
 The standard template comes with a lot of useful classes to style your slides with.
-In some cases it may be more useful to only style a custom element using the Markdown-Attributes Syntax **TODO: Link**.
+In some cases it may be more useful to only style a custom element using the Markdown [attributes syntax](#attributes).

 ```yaml
 ---